DarioRepoRuler/varstif_locomotion/README.md

 To be exact it was resolved with this command: `conda install -c conda-forge libstdcxx-ng`

-# Testing on real hardware
+# Deployment on real hardware

 Once a solid model was trained it can be easily deployed using my repository: [Unitree Mujoco Repo](https://github.com/DarioRepoRuler/unitree_mujoco/tree/main).
+This repository implements the ROS2 based control framework to control the robot, using the models trained here.

 ![Hardware Demo](docs/hardware_demo.gif)